 Responsibilities vary when it comes to rental properties, depending on where the building is located.
 In some states, tenants are in charge of making sure the property is well-maintained and free of pests.
 In other states, this responsibility falls to the property manager.
-If you're in charge of such a property, make sure you know the laws in your state and city.
-If maintaining pest control in the building falls on your shoulders, there are steps you can and should take to keep insects, rodents, and other undesirables out of the establishment.
+If you’re in charge of such a property, make sure you know the laws in your state and city.
+If maintaining pest control in the building falls on your shoulders, there are steps you can and should take to keep insects, rodents, and other undesirables such as spiders out of the establishment.

 Prevention is at the heart of any good pest control strategy, and it is a concept every property manager should be familiar with.
 Waiting until several tenants complain about an infestation is never a good idea.
 While some insects can fly under the radar of traditional pest control methods, there is no excuse for not having a preventative routine in place before the complaints roll in.